pinDeliver/pinDeliver-api/README.md

-# pinDeliverAPIDocumentation
+# pinDeliverEducation
-API-documentation for pinDeliver
+Education material for pinDeliver